galud27/Microbial-community-in-mangrove-forest/README.md

-# Data analysis for microbial community and impact of land use changes
+# Data analysis for microbial community in mangrove forest

 The scripst available here and data generated was used in a recent study: